- Become a Member

 What Are the Rewards of Serving?

-- A life-changing leadership experience that develops public speaking, goal setting and organizational skills.
+- A life-changing leadership experience that develops public speaking, interpersonal communication, goal setting and organizational skills

-- A $700 stipend each semester to help cover personal officer-related expenses (clothes, drycleaning, childcare while traveling, etc.).
+- A $700 stipend each semester (received after the successful completion of summer and winter orientations) to help cover personal, officer-related expenses (clothes, dry cleaning, childcare while traveling, etc.).

-- A $2,000 scholarship and the International Officer pearl-accented lapel pin upon successful completion of term in office.
+- A pearl-accented International Office lapel pin received upon successful completion of term in office